floccusaddon/website/download.md

 <a class="button" href="https://github.com/floccusaddon/floccus/releases">Show releases</a>

-## Donate
+## Support
-**Developing and maintaining this software, while fun, is also a lot of work.**
-If you like using floccus, I would appreciate a recurring donation from you to give back and support the creation of this project.
-Any amount, no matter how small, is appreciated.
-Thank you 💙
+Work on floccus is fuelled by a voluntary subscription model.
+If you think what I do is worthwhile, and if you can spare a few coins each month without hardship, please support my work.
+Also, please consider giving floccus a rating on the addon store of your choice.
+Thank you!💙

 * [Github sponsors](https://github.com/sponsors/marcelklehr)
 * [Liberapay](https://liberapay.com/marcelklehr/donate)